midas-research/gpols-coling/README.md

 # GPolS: A Contextual Graph-Based Language Model for Analyzing Parliamentary Debates and Political Cohesion

-This codebase contains the python scripts for GPolS, the model for the EMNLP 2020 paper [link](https://www.aclweb.org/anthology/2020.coling-main.426.pdf).
+This codebase contains the python scripts for GPolS, the model for the COLING 2020 paper [link](https://www.aclweb.org/anthology/2020.coling-main.426.pdf).

 ## Environment & Installation Steps
 Python 3.6, Pytorch, and networkx.